kvnang/frkennyang/src/posts/Saint Joseph/index.md

 Hail, Guardian of the Redeemer, / Spouse of the Blessed Virgin Mary. / To you God entrusted his only Son; / in you Mary placed her trust; / with you Christ became man.

 Blessed Joseph, to us too, / show yourself a father / and guide us in the path of life. / Obtain for us grace, mercy and courage, / and defend us from every evil.
 Amen.[^8]

+## *Saint Joseph, Man of Silence*
+Saint Joseph, man of silence, you who in the Gospel did not utter a single word, teach us to fast from vain words, to rediscover the value of words that edify, encourage, console and support.

+Be close to those who suffer from words that hurt, like slander and backbiting, and help us always to match words with deeds.
+Amen.[^9]

 ## *To Thee, Joseph (Te Ioseph)*
 Joseph! to thee by hosts on high / and choirs of Christians, laud be paid! / saintly of life, by purest tie / joined unto her, the glorious Maid.